Highlands East, Ontario

 Highlands East is a township municipality located in Haliburton County, Ontario, Canada.

 History

-The township was incorporated in 2001 through the amalgamation of the former townships of Bancroft, Cardiff, Glamorgan, and Monmouth.
+The township was formed on January 1, 2001, through the amalgamation of the former townships of Bicroft, Cardiff, Glamorgan, and Monmouth.

 Communities

 Cardiff

 Cardiff is a former mining community; Bicroft and Dyno Mines opened in 1956 and closed several years later.
 The chief mineral being mined in Cardiff was uranium.
 Cardiff is located on Highway 118 between the towns of Bancroft and Haliburton.
 The Cardiff Elementary School is a small school.
 The community also has a Royal Canadian Legion hall, a Catholic and United church, an outdoor pool, which is popular during the summer, a post office, a municipal office, a library, and a skating rink that doubles as an outdoor basketball and floor hockey court.
 The entrance to the townsite, off of Highway 118, is marked by a large metal sculpture of a dragonfly.

 Gooderham

 Gooderham is bordered on the south end of the municipality in proximity to the Irondale River and Pine Lake to the north.
 It is located on a now defunct railway line, the Irondale, Bancroft and Ottawa (IB&O) Railway, part of which has been since converted into a trail network.
 The village of Gooderham is at the intersection of the Monck Road from the East and the Buckhorn Road from the South.
 The origin of the name Gooderham is not known for sure although it is likely that it was named after a member of the distillery-owning Gooderham family donated money for a local church.
 In any case, it was called Gooderham by the time the first post office was established in 1873.
 The first mills were built by 1875 using the waterfall between Gooderham Lake and the Irondale River.
 Logging and farming were the original attractions of the Gooderham area and Gooderham still has an active lumber mill.